mongodb/mongo-swift-driver-performance/README.md

 The benchmarks should be run via the command line in release mode for optimal results: `swift run -c release`.

-Please note that each benchmark test runs for a minimum of 1 minute and therefore **the entire benchmark suite will take around 20-30 minutes to complete**.
+Please note that each benchmark test runs for anywhere from 1 to 5 minutes and therefore **the entire benchmark suite will take around 20-30 minutes to complete**.